Home → For Investors

-Everything you need to know about listing investment properties on the MLS in Florida — from disclosure requirements to 1031 timing.
+Everything you need to know about selling investment properties in Florida — from disclosure requirements to pricing strategy and finding the right buyers.

 The National Association of Realtors consistently reports that MLS-listed properties sell for significantly more than FSBO or off-market equivalents — the figure often cited is an 18% premium.
 On a $300,000 investment property, that's $54,000 in additional sale proceeds.